 Visiting places: Kyoto, Tokyo, Mt.
 Fuji, Hakone National Park, Maldives Islands

 - Economy class flight tickets on regular flights Japan – Maldives via connecting point.

 - Materials and documentation with the information of your trip.

 - Concierge service with restaurants suggestions, shows and others.

 - 8 nights itinerary in Japan including dinner and breakfast in Hakone.

-- Transfers airport – hotel – airport without assistance.
+- Transfers in Japan between airport – hotel – airport without assistance.

 - Japan Rail Pass 7 days, economy class.

 - Hakone Free Pass tickets for 2 days.